jan-lehmkuhl/SOFA/README.md

 Makefiles
 ---------------------------------------------------------------------------------------------------
-The Makefiles contain the actions you can do as Makefile-Targets.
+The makefiles contain the actions you can do as makefile-targets.
 Maybe they will lead you only to deeper folders.

 json-files